picatz/hook/README.md

 <details>
   <summary>ℹ️ Example details (click to expand)</summary>

-* `github.com/picatz/hook/pkg/call/http` provides functions to interact with HTTP requests and responses.
+* [`github.com/picatz/hook/pkg/call/http`](https://pkg.go.dev/github.com/picatz/hook/pkg/call/http) provides functions to interact with HTTP requests and responses.
-  * `http.OnRequestHeaders` is a function to hook into the proxy.
+  * [`http.OnRequestHeaders`](https://pkg.go.dev/github.com/picatz/hook/pkg/call/http#OnRequestHeaders) is a function to hook into the proxy.
 From here you can inspect, set, delete, read, and further handle header-based authn/authz tasks.
     * You can optionally use the two arguments provided to the function including the `maxSize` (`int` type) and `endOfStream` (`bool` type).
 You do not _need_ to name these types at all if you do not plan to use them.
 That is a subtle, often unused, feature of the Go language.
     * To continue processing the request after your logic, return the `action.Continue` type to signal the HTTP stream is ready to be handled again by the proxy.
-  * `http.OnResponseHeaders` is a function to hook into the the response headers, very similiar to `http.OnRequestHeaders`, but for the response side of the upstream service.
+  * [`http.OnResponseHeaders`](https://pkg.go.dev/github.com/picatz/hook/pkg/call/http#OnResponseHeaders) is a function to hook into the the response headers, very similiar to [`http.OnRequestHeaders`](https://pkg.go.dev/github.com/picatz/hook/pkg/call/http#OnRequestHeaders), but for the response side from the upstream service.
 You can do essentially the exact same things, but applying the logic to the "other side" of the proxy connection.
-  * `http.SetRequestHeader` is a function to set an HTTP _request_ header using a given key and value.
+  * [`http.SetRequestHeader`](https://pkg.go.dev/github.com/picatz/hook/pkg/call/http#SetRequestHeader) is a function to set an HTTP _request_ header using a given key and value.
-  * `http.SetResponseHeader` is a function to set an HTTP _response_ header using a given key and value.
+  * [`http.SetResponseHeader`](https://pkg.go.dev/github.com/picatz/hook/pkg/call/http#SetResponseHeader) is a function to set an HTTP _response_ header using a given key and value.
 * `github.com/picatz/hook/pkg/types/action` provides types to signal the proxy to continue/stop processing the next steps of the request/response stream.
-  * `action.Continue` is a common type used to signal to the proxy to continue handling the connection.
+  * [`action.Continue`](https://pkg.go.dev/github.com/picatz/hook/pkg/types/action) is a common type used to signal to the proxy to continue handling the connection.

 </details>